Academies Enterprise Trust is a charitable company limited by guarantee. Its charitable objectives are set out in its Articles of Association.

 - A Parent and Community Advisory Board (“PCAB”).
 This is designed to strengthen the voice of parents and wider community stakeholders, and to support the provision of broader educational opportunities for pupils, including meaningful encounters with employers as contemplated by the Gatsby benchmarks for career guidance.
 The PCAB Charter explains its scope and operation.

-Each of the advisory boards meet on a regular basis and report back formally to the main Governing Board with written reports and, where required, through attendance at the Governing Board by a representative of each advisory board.
+Each of the advisory boards meets on a regular basis and reports back formally to the main Governing Board with written reports and, where required, through attendance at the Governing Board by a representative of the advisory board.

 Visits, meetings and quality assurance of governance